What attitudes do people hold toward different varieties of English, and how do those attitudes affect speakers?

 Positive and changing attitudes

 Attitudes are not uniform or fixed.
 Many varieties carry covert prestige, valued within their communities as markers of authenticity and solidarity even when stigmatised by outsiders.
-Public attitudes also shift: there is growing recognition of Aboriginal English and multicultural varieties as legitimate, and media diversity is slowly broadening which accents are heard with authority.
+Public attitudes also shift: there is growing recognition of Aboriginal English and multicultural varieties as legitimate, the adoption of inclusive and gender-neutral language reflects changing community expectations, and media diversity is slowly broadening which accents are heard with authority.
+Attitudes both reflect usage and shape it, so analysing them is analysing a force that actively drives language change.

 A strong answer identifies attitudes as prescriptivist or descriptivist, names the standard language ideology and any linguistic prejudice at work, and explains the real social consequences for the speakers and communities involved.